bjfletcher/o-comment-api/README.md

 ## API
 <strong>The main methods which are related to the web services and the caching layer are the following:</strong>

-### api.init
+### api.getLivefyreInitConfig
-This method communicates directly with the 'init' endpoint of SUDS.
+This method communicates directly with the 'livefyre/init' endpoint of SUDS.
 It accepts an object, and based on that generates a Livefyre object (both init and auth fields).

 ##### Configuration
 ###### Mandatory fields: